ANALYSIS-Californian tech bank SVB sows global fear about rising cost of money | Business

 ANALYSIS-Californian tech bank SVB sows global fear about rising cost of money

+Geoffrey Yu, senior EMEA market strategist at BNY Mellon, said investors could "take heart" from signs that the financial system has taken global rate hikes in its stride.
+But he added "it's a reminder that there is a repricing perhaps needed to reflect that higher rates do translate into loan losses and some banks will face stress".

 For months, investors had shrugged off the threat of rising interest rates.
 That changed this week.
-U.S. tech specialists Silicon Valley Bank's failed scramble for fresh capital, after losing $1.8 billion selling a package of bonds to meet depositor demands for cash, sparked a global rout in bank stocks - and a rethink.
+U.S. tech bank SVB Financial Group's scramble for fresh capital, after losing $1.8 billion selling a package of bonds to meet depositor demands for cash, sparked a global rout in bank stocks - and a rethink.

-In SVB's case, venture capital clients, unable to raise cash elsewhere, pulled money from the bank, forcing its hasty sale of bonds at a loss.
-While the SVB case may be exceptional, banks everywhere face similar risks.
+In SVB's case, venture capital clients pulled money from the bank because they struggled to raise funds elsewhere, forcing its hasty sale of bonds at a loss.
+On Friday, banking regulators closed the lender amid a run on deposits, the largest bank failure since the global financial crisis.
+It's a wake-up call not just for investors, who have until now largely shrugged off the rapid rise in interest rates, but also for banks, which are vulnerable to a sharp selloff in government bonds.

 Demand for U.S. dollars in the currency derivative markets meanwhile surged on Friday, another sign of stress trickling through the system.
 BANK WATCH